 I have spent most of my career as an “email guy”.
 I started as a Banyan Vines administrator, moved through numerous evolutions of the email concept, and now I find myself at a place where email is being deemphasized.
 I don’t mean to say email is “done”.
-I don’t by into that nonsense that Yammer, Slack, Teams, Skype, or any other alternative collaboration platform is ever going to replace what email.
+I don’t buy into that nonsense that Yammer, Slack, Teams, Skype, or any other alternative collaboration platform is ever going to replace "email".
 Email provides a platform that none of those others can replace.
-They can add-on and improve the overall enterprise collaboration experience, but I don’t see replace an option that will ever happen.
+Those other platforms can add-on and improve the overall enterprise collaboration experience, but I don’t see "replacing email" as an option that will ever happen.

 I handle several different project types these days.
-Exchange migration projects are still a significant part of overall workload, but I find more and more the actual mailbox migration portion of those projects is less and less an area of concern for me and my customers.
+Exchange migration projects are still a significant part of overall workload, but I am finding more and more that the actual mailbox migration portion of those projects is less and less an area of concern for me and my customers.

 For me, all these projects need to start with the source of authority for user accounts.
-Most enterprise organizations have multiple layers of authentication and user management tools now.
+Today, most enterprise organizations have multiple layers of authentication and user management tools.
 There are many different places that an IT staff can end up managing user accounts, and in my some-what-less-than-humble-opinion it’s important to identify and codify a single source of authority as the center of every enterprise’s authentication strategy.

 Once we have a healthy and well-organized Active Directory, the next step is to define our requirements.
 Who should be able to access what data when, where, and on what devices?
 I find it best to encourage customers to give me a dream scenario with no consideration for what is possible.
 I find that limiting ourselves (me included) to what we “know” is possible with the current state of technology can lead us to overlooking new configurations and possibilities that have become available.

 It’s hard to define this process in a way that works consistently.
-I like to just ask a series of questions about the different groups of users and how the customer sees the authentication management problems that group of users has being solved.
+I like to just ask a series of questions about the different groups of users and how the customer envisions resolving the authentication management problems that group of users.
 Maybe the customer needs to ensure that only authorized devices are used to access organizational data.
 Maybe the customer needs to ensure that groups of users are only able to access data from specific locations.
-What ever the requirement I find it helpful to lay them out and get them documented early in the process.
-A good set of requirements can go a long way ensuring a project that everyone is happy with in the end.
+Whatever the requirement, I find it helpful to lay them out and get them documented early in the process.
+A good set of requirements can go a long way to ensuring a project that everyone is happy with in the end.

 Once the source of authority is established and clean, and the project requirements are clearly documented, we can start the actual work of designing a solution.
 For me, designing a good authentication solution is always about finding the tools that meet requirements laid out by the customer.
-Far too often I do projects where the tools have already been decided on before the project starts and I need to find a way to change the requirements to meet the options l we have in the pre-selected tools.
+Far too often I do projects where the tools have already been decided on before the project starts and I need to find a way to change the requirements to meet the options.
 I think the main problem is the sales cycle tends to focus on selling specific products and services to a specific budget.
 I understand sales cycles and budgets are important, but it’s also important to fit the tools to the organization’s requirements.
-I don’t have a solution for you, except to point out the problem and encourage you to keep it in mind.
+Although I don’t have a solution for you, it's enough to point out the problem now and encourage you to keep it in mind.

 This ended up being more of a blog post about the process of defining an authentication solution than a technical blog about how a new authentication solution works.
 I’m fine with that, and I think it’s important to consider the process before we consider the technical solutions.